 But how could anyone ignore such a painful injury, you may be wondering?
 Here’s the story.
 After that first burst of pain, your symptoms will change.
 Now, your toe could feel stiff, with limited mobility.
 And, while walking may be uncomfortable, it will still be possible.
 Because of this fact, some people choose to ignore their symptoms and keep playing and training.
 Unfortunately, as we mentioned, doing so causes progression of your symptoms.
 Even worse?
 It also increases your risk for other injuries in the future.
 So, for that reason, we urge you to treat turf toe as soon as you notice pain in your big toe.

-Diagnosing and Treating Turf Toe Injuries in Houston
+Diagnosing and Treating Turf Toe or an Achilles Tendon Injury in Houston

 In order to diagnose your sprained great toe joint, we’ll conduct a physical exam and take a full history.
 In most cases, this combination will point to turf toe, since this injury is so closely related to athletic activity.
 In some case, however, we’ll also need to order x-rays during your exam.
 This will help rule out other injuries, such as foot or toe fractures.
 Plus, if you’ve been dealing with turf toe for a while, diagnostic imaging can tell us if arthritis has already set into the joint.